 Floris Vanhoof performs his 'Brainwave Projector'.
 A 16mm projector that was adapted to have its frame speed react to the brain activity of the artist.
 By placing himself in a feedback loop with the screen he becomes an interface.
 The mechanism slows down when he calms down and speeds up when he is stimulated.
 Unexpectedly, this creates a reverse reaction in the viewer: the higher the frame rate, the quieter the image.
 In this bizarre symbiotic relationship, Vanhoof literally uses the idea of media as mental strategies.

-Location: Kunsthal Extra City - monastery courtyard, via: Ploegstraat 25
+Location: locations/Kunsthal Extra City - monastery courtyard, via: Ploegstraat 25

 → Free admission, no reservations needed.

 → Entrance via Ploegstraat 25.